-Whether you’ve been working from home on a laptop, or you’re looking to upgrade your gaming rig, a good monitor can make all the difference.
-But with so many different kinds of monitors on the market, it can be tough to find the right one.
-To make things easier, here is our list of the best computer monitors you can buy this year, from budget models to 4K gaming models, and everything in between.
+Whether you’ve been working from home on a little laptop or you’re looking to upgrade your gaming setup, a good monitor can make all the difference.
+But with so many different kinds of monitors on the market, it can be tough to find the right one at the right price.
+To make things easier, here is our list of the best computer monitors you can buy this year, from budget models to 4K utlrawides, and everything in between.

 Refresh Rate: 75 Hz

 Panel Type: IPS